Kaholo/kaholo-plugin-oci-container/README.md

 6. Node Shape (Autocomplete) **Required** - The Shape to use for nodes in the node pool.
 7. Number Of Nodes (Integer) **Required** - The maximum number of nodes in the node pool.

-## Method Quick Cluster KubeConfig
+## Method Create Cluster KubeConfig
 Creates a kubeconfig for the specified cluster.

 ### Parameters